-Gardens and green spaces in areas where turtle dove nest can provide useful habitats for these birds.
+Gardens and green spaces that back onto or are in close proximity to the countryside, in turtle dove hotspots of eastern and south-east England can provide useful additional habitats for these birds.

 Create and protect nesting habitat